Plumsail/documents-docs/source/user-guide/processes/examples/create-docx-from-template-processes.rst

 Configure a template
 ~~~~~~~~~~~~~~~~~~~~

-Once you're done with the fisrt step *Create Process*, press the *Submit* button, and you’ll proceed to the next – *Configure Template*:
+Once you're done with the first step *Create Process*, press the *Submit* button, and you’ll proceed to the next – *Configure Template*:

 - Fill in the name of the result file
 - Select DOCX format for the output file